Peace (play): Plot

 Arriving outside the house of the gods, Trygaeus discovers that only Hermes is home.
 Hermes informs him that the others have packed up and departed for some remote refuge where they hope never to be troubled again by the war or the prayers of humankind.
 He has stayed back, he says, only to make some final arrangements and meanwhile the new occupant of the house has already moved in – War.
 War, he says, has imprisoned Peace in a cave nearby.
-Just then, as chance would have it, War comes grumbling and growling outdoors, carrying a gigantic mortar in which he intends grinding the Greeks to paste.
+Just then, as chance would have it, War comes grumbling and growling outdoors, carrying a gigantic mortar in which he intends to grind the Greeks to paste.
 Trygaeus discovers by eavesdropping that War no longer has a pestle to use with his gigantic mortar – the pestles he had hoped to use on the Greeks are both dead, for one was Cleon and the other was Brasidas, the leaders of the pro-war factions in Athens and Sparta respectively, both of whom have recently perished in battle.
 War goes back indoors to get himself a new one and Trygaeus boldly takes this opportunity to summon Greeks everywhere to come and help him set Peace free while there is still time.
 A Chorus of excited Greeks from various city-states arrives as prompted but they are so excited they cannot stop dancing at first.
 Eventually they get to work, pulling boulders from the cave's mouth under supervision by Trygaeus and Hermes.
 Some of the Greeks are more of a hindrance than a help and real progress is only made by the farmers.
 At last Peace and her companions, Festival and Harvest, are brought to light, appearing as visions of ineffable beauty.
 Hermes then tells the gathering why Peace had left them many years earlier – she had been driven away by politicians who were profiting from the war.
 In fact she had tried to come back several times, he says, but each time the Athenians had voted against her in their Assembly.
 Trygaeus apologizes to Peace on behalf of his countrymen, he updates her on the latest theatre gossip (Sophocles is now as venal as Simonides and Cratinus died in a drunken apoplexy) and then he leaves her to enjoy her freedom while he sets off again for Athens, taking Harvest and Festival back with him – Harvest because she is now his betrothed, Festival because she is to be female entertainment for the Boule or Council.
 The Chorus then steps forward to address the audience in a conventional parabasis.